 Prothero Shepherd’s Hut

 Unlike many glamping companies who buy their accommodation outright, Prothero was handmade by Reuben.
 This is really unique for a glamping company and one of the reasons I adore this little hut so much.
 You can tell the pair have just put their heart and soul into this project.
-There are so many little exquisite details that have gone into the hut – there’s always something new to see each time you look around.
+There are so many little exquisite details that have gone into the hut.
+There’s always something new to see each time you look around which is why it’s one of my favourite glamping holidays in Herefordshire.

 Despite being super cosy and compact, the hut had everything you could need and more packed within it.
 It even had USB sockets all around the hut which is a big plus.
 I’d already brought my portable charger ready just in case!
 With no Wi-Fi, the connection here is a little temperamental ranging from nothing to 4G in a second.
 However, why not switch off completely and have a real off-grid escape than spend time battling against the odds to get even a slither of 3G?